Bryan Kilgallin

 Memoir

 At work I got bullied.
 That often arises where supportive management and clear policies are lacking.
-I later discovered that the unit manager had neglected to update HR documentation—which did not reflect actual duties.
+I later discovered that the unit manager had neglected to update HR documentation.
+That did not reflect actual duties.
 Repeated mistreatment triggered a mental health crisis.
 The unit manager lacked understanding of the team's work.
 I developed an aggravated anxiety disorder.
 Which psychiatric breakdown reduced my ability to function.

 Following these events, I started afresh, relocating to north Canberra.